WinVector/replyr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 `replyr` is going into maintenance mode.
 It has been hard to track shifting `dplyr`/`dbplyr`/`rlang` APIs and data structures post `dplyr` `0.5`.
-Most of what it does is now done better in one of the newer non-monolithic packages:
+Most of what it does is now done better in one of our newer non-monolithic packages:

 -   Programming and meta-programming tools: [`wrapr`](https://CRAN.R-project.org/package=wrapr).
 -   Adapting to standard evaluation interfaces: [`seplyr`](https://CRAN.R-project.org/package=seplyr).
 -   Big data data manipulation: [`rquery`](https://CRAN.R-project.org/package=rquery) and [`cdata`](https://CRAN.R-project.org/package=cdata).

-The other functions (join planner/controller and grouped ordered apply) will be eventually ported to one of these packages.

 ------------------------------------------------------------------------